Jump to:

 • Acute cord compression should be treated emergently, with consideration for surgery and steroids (with or without radiation).

-• Surgery is often the preferred treatment, especially for intramedullary tumors.
+• Surgery is often the preferred treatment for benign tumors.

 • Provide pain management.
 Corticosteroid may be considered both preoperatively and postoperatively to reduce edema.